Stellacore/peridetic/README.md

 	* // STEAMBOAT SPRINGS (STBT),  COLORADO
 	* // MEXICO CITY WAAS (MMX1),  DISTRITO FEDERAL

-For each station, NGS publishes both geographic and Cartesian coordinates.
+For each station, NGS publishes both Geodetic and Cartesian coordinates.
 The following is an example of the published data values obtainable from the interactive [NGS CORS Map](https://geodesy.noaa.gov/CORS_Map/):